 Here's a sample of our volunteer opportunities:VIEW AS

-Providing rescue and sanctuary for at risk equines and serving as a voice against all abuse
+Mission: Providing rescue and rehabilitation, adoption or sanctuary for at-risk equines and serving as a voice against all abuse.

 On February 14, 1999 Doug Arneson and Geri Vincent purchased 10+ acres with a dilapidated house and barn in Monroe, Washington as their home and a place where they could help equines in need.
 A new home was in place by June 1999 and they moved onto the property with three dogs, thirteen cats (foster failures...), three horses, two donkeys, Tony Pony and a flock of chickens.
 Improving the property and working full time was very demanding.
 In addition, equines in need soon came to live with us.